ROBINTsrl/LeptonVid/README.md

 ### Build

-To create build this application simply clone this repo on your __Raspberry Pi board__ and run `make.sh`.
+To build this application binary simply clone this repo on your __Raspberry Pi board__ and run `make.sh`.
 Please note that this application need a fresh install of [WiringPi](http://wiringpi.com/) (I had several problems running it with _stock_ WiringPi found on Raspbian), if you notice some problem in running the application try reinstalling this library.

 ### Advanced use